discriminating/DesktopMateWindowFix/README.md

 # DesktopMateWindowFix
-Removes DesktopMate window from Alt/Win+Tab and RetroBar taskbar
+Removes DesktopMate window from Alt/Win+Tab and taskbar (works on retrobar too)